kong0115/Apartments.com-web-Scrapping/README.md

+Notes:

-## Warning: Use with Caution!
+Warning: Use with Caution!
 Your IP Address may be ban from Apartments.com by making too many requests in a short amount of time!
-## Please read and obey the terms in Apartments.com & use time.sleep() to space out each request.
+Please read and obey the terms in Apartments.com & use time.sleep() to space out each request.
-## Use on your own risk!
+Use on your own risk!